IMPORTANT SAFETY INFORMATION

 - T cell malignancies have occurred following treatment of hematologic malignancies with BCMA- and CD19-directed genetically modified autologous T cell immunotherapies.

-NEUROLOGIC TOXICITIESNeurologic toxicities including immune effector cell-associated neurotoxicity syndrome (ICANS) that were fatal or life-threatening, occurred following treatment with TECARTUS.
-Neurologic events occurred in 81% (66/82) of patients with MCL, including ≥ Grade 3 in 37% of patients.
-The median time to onset for neurologic events was 6 days (range: 1 to 32 days) with a median duration of 21 days (range: 2 to 454 days) in patients with MCL.
+NEUROLOGIC TOXICITIESNeurologic toxicities including immune effector cell-associated neurotoxicity syndrome (ICANS) which may be severe, life-threatening or fatal, occurred following treatment with TECARTUS.
+Neurologic events occurred in 80% (135/168) of patients with MCL, including ≥ Grade 3 in 33% of patients in Study 1.
+The median time to onset for neurologic events was 6 days (range: 1 to 32 days).
+The median duration of neurological events was 19 days (range: 1 to 828 days).
 Neurologic events occurred in 87% (68/78) of patients with ALL, including ≥ Grade 3 in 35% of patients.
 The median time to onset for neurologic events was 7 days (range: 1 to 51 days) with a median duration of 15 days (range: 1 to 397 days) in patients with ALL.
-Neurologic events resolved for 119 out of 134 (89%) patients treated with TECARTUS.
-The onset of neurologic events can be concurrent with CRS, following resolution of CRS, or in the absence of CRS.
-Ninety-one percent of all treated patients experienced the first CRS or neurological event within the first 7 days after TECARTUS infusion.
+For patients with MCL 105 (63%) patients experienced CRS before the onset of neurological events.
+Six (4%) patients did not experience CRS with neurologic events and 25 patients (15%) developed neurological events after the resolution of CRS.
+Neurologic events resolved for 167 out of 203 (82%) patients treated with TECARTUS.
+Fourteen patients (eight patients with MCL and six patients with ALL) had ongoing neurologic events at the time of death.
+For patients with ALL, neurologic events occurred before, during, and after CRS in 4 (5%), 57 (73%), and 8 (10%) of patients; respectively.
+Three patients (4%) had neurologic events without CRS.
+The onset of neurologic events can be concurrent with CRS, following resolution of CRS or in the absence of CRS.

 HYPERSENSITIVITY REACTIONSSerious hypersensitivity reactions, including anaphylaxis, may occur due to dimethyl sulfoxide (DMSO) or residual gentamicin in TECARTUS.

 SEVERE INFECTIONSSevere or life-threatening infections occurred in patients after TECARTUS infusion.
-Infections (all grades) occurred in 56% (46/82) of patients with MCL and 44% (34/78) of patients with ALL.
-Grade 3 or higher infections, including bacterial, viral, and fungal infections, occurred in 30% of patients with ALL and MCL.
+Infections (all grades) occurred in 63% (105/168) of patients with MCL and 44% (34/78) of patients with ALL.
+Grade 3 or higher infections, including bacterial, viral, and fungal infections, occurred in 33% of patients with MCL and 29% of patients with ALL.
 TECARTUS should not be administered to patients with clinically significant active systemic infections.
 Monitor patients for signs and symptoms of infection before and after infusion and treat appropriately.
 Administer prophylactic antimicrobials according to local guidelines.

-Febrile neutropenia was observed in 6% of patients with MCL and 35% of patients with ALL after TECARTUS infusion and may be concurrent with CRS.
+Febrile neutropenia was observed in 4% of patients with MCL and 35% of patients with ALL after TECARTUS infusion and may be concurrent with CRS.
+The febrile neutropenia in 27 (35%) of patients with ALL includes events of “febrile neutropenia” (11 (14%)) plus the concurrent events of “fever” and “neutropenia” (16 (21%)).
 In the event of febrile neutropenia, evaluate for infection and manage with broad-spectrum antibiotics, fluids, and other supportive care as medically indicated.

 In immunosuppressed patients, life-threatening and fatal opportunistic infections have been reported.
 The possibility of rare infectious etiologies (e.g., fungal and viral infections such as HHV-6 and progressive multifocal leukoencephalopathy) should be considered in patients with neurologic events and appropriate diagnostic evaluations should be performed.